ThirdPay-io/thirdpay-integration/API_PAYIN_Documentation.md

 ## 1. Create Transaction

 ### Create Payment Transaction
-Create a new payment transaction and receive a redirect URL to direct the customer to for payment processing.
+Create a new payment transaction (one-time or subscription) and receive a redirect URL to direct the customer to for payment processing.

 **Endpoint:** `POST /create-transaction`